KILTprotocol/web3-login-demo/README.md

 # web3-login-demo

-_Explanatorily Tutorial for websites to implement logging in with web3 credentials using the KILT Protocol._
+_Explanatory Tutorial for websites to implement logging in with web3 credentials using the KILT Protocol._

 ## Intro